probonopd/delta-hpkg/README.md

 ```

 Compared to what we have seen with AppImage, (squashfs), `Usable data from seed files: 1.185383%` is an __extremely__ bad ratio.
 Why?

+Maybe we need to play with some zsyncmake parameters, or (worst case) we must implement knowledge about the inner workings of the files to be checksummed in `zsyncmake2` and `zsync2`.